helidon-io/helidon/docs/se/config/introduction.md

 Predefined Retry Policies

-See the [`RetryPolicies`](/apidocs/io.helidon.config/io/helidon/config/RetryPolicies.html) Javadoc for complete details on these built-in retry policies.
+See the [`RetryPolicies`][retrypolicies] Javadoc for complete details on these built-in retry policies.

 You can devise your own policy.
-Implement the [`RetryPolicy`](/apidocs/io.helidon.config/io/helidon/config/spi/RetryPolicy.html) interface.
+Implement the [`RetryPolicy`][retrypolicy] interface.
 Then pass an instance of your policy implementation to the config source builder’s `retryPolicy` method.

 ### Change Support